This post is also available in: Indonesia

 There is halal-certified mirin which you can easily get from Amazon Japan !

 What to Use as the Substitutes of Mirin

 This is the most common (and easy to get!) seasoning to use as the substitute for mirin.
 If mirin brings a gentle sweetness, sugar gives a direct and strong sweet which is actually different but still plays its role to give necessary sweetness to the food.
 Sugar is suitable to use in nikujaga (Japanese meat and potato stew).

 This is one of the most common ingredients used by chefs in Japan when serving halal/Muslim-friendly meals.
-The dates syrup gives a gentle sweetness to the meals and easy to get on Amazon!
+The dates syrup gives a gentle sweetness to the meals and is easy to get on Amazon Japan!
 Besides, it is also perfect as a sweetener for dessert!

 Honey is perfect to give not only nice sweetness but also shine and luster to the food.
 It meets nice for Japanese food that needs shine such as teriyaki chicken.

 Cola actually contains a lot of sugar content which is able to give sweetness to the food.
 However, as Cola has a flavor that can disturb the original taste of food, you can try to use cola for meat dishes with a strong taste.